gaoyixiong/academic-homepage/content/authors/admin/_index.md

 I have a broad interest in theoretical computer science.
 Currently, I am focusing on combinatorial optimization problems, especially scheduling problems.

-I am highly involved with [Competitive Programming](/competitive-programming/).
-I was a contestant in 2014 - 2024, winning several gold medals.
-I also served as the chief judge for multiple official contests.
+I have been deeply involved in [Competitive Programming](/competitive-programming/) for over a decade, earning multiple gold medals as a contestant (2014–2024).
+I also serve as a chief judge for multiple official contests and as a member of the [Universal Cup](https://ucup.ac/) Organizing Committee.

 ## News